The Founder’s Journey:

 Or… I could build something entirely new.

-That night, sitting alone at a bar in a quiet lakeside steakhouse, I filed the paperwork online to start Five Pack Studios.
+Later that night, sitting alone at a bar in a quiet lakeside steakhouse, I filed the paperwork online to start Five Pack Studios.

 Not as a grand gesture or as some brilliant entrepreneurial epiphany.